technisculpt/blender-text-to-speech-gtts/README.md

 # blender-text-to-speech-gtts
 ### this is for educational use only!
-For commercial purposes see the [pyttsx3 text to speech addon](https://github.com/technisculpt/blender-text-to-speech)
+For commercial purposes see the [pyttsx3 (offline) text to speech addon](https://github.com/technisculpt/blender-text-to-speech)
 * blender wrapper for [gtts (google text to speech)](https://pypi.org/project/gTTS/)
 * make audio captions quickly
 * options for input language, accent and pitch